 Writing—and teaching writing—is all about understanding rhythm and pace and volume and knowing the best ways to tell a story.

 I’ve been fortunate to work with smart editors, writers, teachers, and students, and I’ve been just as fortunate to spend my career writing about subjects I care about.
-Throughout this web site, you can learn about what I do, but here’s a little more about who I am.
+Some other info about me:

 Family: Wonderful wife, twin boys, three dogs